Constraints on $f(T)$ Gravity from Solar Neutrino Conversion: Numerical Results

 Finally, the global-fit including all experiments yields a positive best-fit value $\Delta\kappa_{\text{bf}} \simeq 4.1 \times 10^{-4}$, with a $1\sigma$ interval that excludes zero $\Delta\kappa$.
 Even at the $2\sigma$ level, the allowed range remains strictly positive.
 This global result therefore provides overall evidence, albeit moderate, for a nonzero neutrino-torsion coupling difference, primarily driven by the high-precision SK data and their consistency across multiple phases.

-The dependence of the electron-neutrino survival probability $P_{ee}$ on the parameter $\alpha$ for $10$ MeV $^8$B neutrinos is shown in Figure \ref{fig5}(a), comparing with experimental results from several detectors (SNO, SK, Borexino, Kamiokande) and various global-fits (shown by the asterisks in the plot).
+Figure \ref{fig5}(a) illustrates the dependence of the electron-neutrino survival probability $P_{ee}$ on the parameter $\alpha$ for $10$ MeV $^8$B neutrinos, comparing with experimental results from several detectors (SNO, SK, Borexino, Kamiokande) and global-fits (shown by the asterisks in the plot).
 As $\alpha$ increases, matter-induced effects encoded in the $f(T)$ framework become progressively suppressed, leading to a smooth rise in $P_{ee}$.
 In the regime $\alpha \gg 1~m^2$, the survival probability saturates at $P_{ee}\simeq 0.55$, indicating the recovery of the vacuum oscillation limit.
 The agreement with global solar neutrino data further supports the physical viability of the chosen parameter range.

-Also, Figure \ref{fig5}(b) presents the dependence of the electron-neutrino survival probability $P_{ee}$ on the coupling difference $\Delta\kappa [10^{-3}]$.
-For very small coupling differences $\Delta\kappa \ll 10^{-3}$, $P_{ee}$ attains its minimum, indicating a regime dominated by standard matter effects.
+Figure \ref{fig5}(b) presents the dependence of the electron-neutrino survival probability $P_{ee}$ on the coupling difference $\Delta\kappa [10^{-3}]$.
+For very small coupling differences $\Delta\kappa \ll 1$, the survival probability attains its minimum, indicating a regime dominated by standard matter effects.
 As $\Delta\kappa$ increases, deviations induced by the modified coupling become significant, leading to a systematic enhancement of $P_{ee}$.
 This trend reflects the growing influence of profile-dependent corrections in the neutrino propagation dynamics.

-By comparing different values of the parameters $\alpha$ (left panel) and $\Delta\kappa$ (right panel), we plot the survival probability $P_{ee}$ for KamLAND in Figure \ref{fig7}.
-The model assumes that the torsion effects caused by an average constant Earth density and is computed using the KamLAND best-fit mass and mixing parameters \cite{KamLAND} (see Table \ref{table1}), resulting in deviations in the standard MSW effect pattern.
+Figure \ref{fig7} illustrates the survival probability $P_{ee}$, comparing different values of the parameters $\alpha$ (left panel) and $\Delta\kappa$ (right panel).
+The model assumes that the torsion effects caused by an average constant Earth density and is computed using the KamLAND best-fit mass and mixing parameters (see Table \ref{table1}), resulting in deviations in the standard MSW effect pattern.
 Based on the experimental solar data from Borexino \cite{Borexino} (data points in the plots), the most plausible constraints on these parameters are estimated to be $|\alpha|\lesssim 5.5~m^2$ and $|\Delta\kappa| \lesssim 0.006$.
 These bounds are consistent with the findings in Tables \ref{table2} and \ref{table3}; any deviation beyond them conflicts with experimental evidence.